macklab/BrainMaker/README.md

 ```

 ### Acknowledgement
-Please mention this Docker specifically by name with a link to this GitHub
+Please mention this Docker specifically by name with a link to our GitHub
 repository.